Woodside & Gerstle Cove Campgrounds

 Salt Point State Park is on the wild and rugged Sonoma County coast, north of Fort Ross.
 Along Salt Point's 9 miles of coastline are inlets, bays, jagged points, sea stacks, caves, and a scattering of sandy beaches.
 The ocean is too dangerous for wading or swimming, but visitors enjoy an impressive coast, inland trails, and the beauty of the adjoining Kruse Rhododendron State Natural Reserve.

-Salt Point State Park has two campgrounds - Woodside and Gerstle Cove.
+Salt Point State Park Campgrounds are found in two areas - Woodside Campground and Gerstle Cove Campground.
 Woodside Campground is inland, divided into two loops, while Gerstle Cove is closer to the shore.
 Campers at Woodside Campground appreciate the available shade and its distance from highway noise.

 There is also a Group Campsite at Gerstle Cove Campground and 10 Hike & Bike campsites located separate from the two campgrounds.